mit-satori/green-compute-challenge/links.md

 For some facilities you can find more detailed information on their local energy source CO2 emissions.
 For example, this page https://www.hged.com/community-environment/green%20initiative/our-energy-mix.aspx shows the enrgy mix for these facilities https://www.mghpcc.org, https://www.ll.mit.edu/r-d/cyber-security-and-information-sciences/lincoln-laboratory-supercomputing-center in the Top 500 list.
+A sense of the global mix of energy sources can be read from here, https://www.carbonbrief.org/mapped-worlds-coal-power-plants.

 # Data center locations